MichalWozniczka/minesweeper_inference_cpp/README.md

 #How to run

-The executable and all dependencies are located in the win directory.
+The executable and all dependencies are located in win.7z.
 Run MinesweeperInference.exe to run the app.